 - 8.25% to preferred stockholders (2nd tranche) with record date of February 23, 2016 and payment date of March 21, 2016. - 7.4278% dividend to preferred stockholders (3rd tranche PNX3A) with record date February 22, 2016 and payment date of March 18, 2016. - 8.1078% dividend for preferred stockholders (3rd tranche PNX3B) with record date February 22, 2016 and payment date of March 18, 2016. - 3.
 In January 14, 2016, the Security and Exchange Commission (SEC) approved the Company's additional Php 3.5 billion short term commercial paper (STCP). - 4.
-As of June 30, 2016, there are no known trends or demands, commitments, events or uncertainties that will result in, or that are reasonably likely to result, in increasing or decreasing the Group's liquidity in any material way.
+As of March 31, 2016, there are no known trends or demands, commitments, events or uncertainties that will result in, or that are reasonably likely to result, in increasing or decreasing the Group's liquidity in any material way.
 The Group does not anticipate having any cash flow or liquidity issues.
 The Group is not in default or breach of any note, loan, lease or other indebtedness or financing arrangement requiring it to make payments. - 5.
 There are no material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the Parent Company with unconsolidated entities or other persons created during the reporting period. - 6.
 There are no material commitments for capital expenditures, events or uncertainties that have had or that are reasonably expected to have a material impact on the continuing operations of the Parent Company. - 7.
-There were no seasonal aspects that had a material effect on the financial condition or results of operations of the Parent Company.
+There were no seasonal aspects that had a material effect on the financial condition or results of operations of the Parent Company. - 8.
+In May 11, 2016, the Board of Directors approved a Php 250 million worth of PNX Common shares buy-back program which is about 3.4% of the Company's market capitalization. - 9.
+The Parent Company discloses the approval of the board for sale of its two (2) wholly owned subsidiaries such as Chelsea Shipping Corp and Phoenix Petroterminal and Industrial Corp.